 Soil texture, organic matter, and bulk density

 All plots had textures within ranges classified as silty-clay-loams.
 Texture varied most strongly by trial, with the East-grain trial having the lowest amount of sand and highest silt component.
-In the two production field trials, the sample’s texture also varied by CC treatment.
+In the two commercial farm field trials, the sample’s texture also varied by CC treatment.
 The CC plots had a significantly higher sand component, and significantly lower clay component than the no-cover plots in the West-grain and East-grain trials (Table 1, Fig. 2).
 While the plots in the production fields were randomly assigned a CC treatment, the East-grain site’s treatments were regularly alternating strips with blocks laid out laterally, and the West-grain sites were close to regular alternations likewise laid out laterally.
 In fields with a uniform texture gradient perpendicular to the blocking with only two treatments, this regularly alternating pattern could result in one treatment having significantly different textures compared to the other.
 The Central site had several treatments in small plots and the blocks were located in quadrants within the field, which may have better randomized spatial patterns in the soil.